 authority of the Apostolic See for a proper settlement: as if he wished it to be declared by the most blessed Peter himself what was praised in his confession” (Letter 33).
 In a letter to the Emperor himself, Leo writes: “But what the Catholic Church universally believes and teaches on the mystery of the Lord’s Incarnation is contained more fully in the letter which I have sent to my brother and fellow bishop Flavian” (Letter 29).
-Thus, Leo understood his Tome to be the standard by which the Council of Ephesus 449 was to judge the orthodoxy of Eutyches.
-This Council failed, and is known as the Robber Synod 449.
+Thus, Leo understood his Tome to be the ecumenical standard by which the Council of Ephesus 449 was to judge the orthodoxy of Eutyches, before the Eastern bishops even read it.
+This Council failed, and is known as a Latrocinium (Synod of thieves).
 Even thereafter Pope Leo continued to think his Tome was the standard of orthodoxy for the next Council held in Chalcedon, which would eventually condemn Eutyches and those who share in Monophysite Christology.
 But he was not alone in this.

 The Commissioners were not going to let up, and suggested that the Patriarchs should come together to the center of the Church of St. Euphemia and to corroborate on the faith so as to ensure absolute unity.
 To this a Bishop Florentius of Sardes spoke out: “As those who have been taught to follow the Nicene synod, and also the regularly and piously assembled Synod at Ephesus, in accordance with the faith of the holy fathers Cyril and Celestine, and also with the letter of the most holy Leo, cannot possibly draw up at once a formula of the faith, we therefore ask for a longer delay; but I, for my part, believe the letter of Leo is sufficient” (ibid).
 The Bishops then proceeded to read aloud the Nicene Creed and the anathema against Arius, the faith of Constantinople 381, then the letter from St. Cyril to Nestorius & John of Antioch, and then finally St. Leo’s Tome to St. Flavian.
 After St. Leo’s Tome was read, the Bishops exclaimed: